-The Council will check and monitor any instances of, or complaints about, the overhanging of vehicles or the unauthorised crossing of the public footway.
-This will involve an initial warning letter and issuing a penalty notice and fine where appropriate.
-Unauthorised crossing of the footway or overhanging vehicles can be reported to the Councils Parking Enforcement team on 020 8937 4995 between 8.00 a.m. and 10.00 p.m. every day, including bank holidays.
+The Council will check and monitor any instances of, or complaints about the unauthorised crossing of the public footway or overhanging of vehicles.
+This will involve an initial warning letter and issuing a penalty notice or fine where appropriate.
+Unauthorised crossing of the footway or overhanging vehicles can be reported to the Councils Highway Enforcement Team on 020 8937 4995 between 8.00 a.m. and 10.00 p.m. every day, including bank holidays.